 - San Siro

 - Stazione Centrale

-On-board, you will be listening to the commentary (which is multi-lingual, btw) via headsets, and there is also special commentary for kids in English, Italian and Spanish.
+On-board, you will be listening to the commentary (which is multi-lingual, btw) via headsets, and there is also the special commentary for kids in English, Italian and Spanish.

 Most hop-on hop-off bus tours offer free Wi-Fi, so you can always look up restaurants nearby or get reviews of places on your phone to decide where you want to get down.
-If you’re amongst friendly company, your kids can make some new friends and interact with people from various countries among whom these tours are often very popular.
+If you’re amongst the friendly company, your kids can make some new friends and interact with people from various countries among whom these tours are often very popular.

 3. Leonardo Da Vinci’s Museum

 If your children are too young to know who one of mankind’s most admired polymaths and geniuses is, a visit to the Museo Nazionale Scienza e Tecnologia Leonardo da Vinci – or simply Leonardo Da Vinci’s Museum – is a good introduction.
 Dedicated to Da Vinci, this is Italy’s largest museum of science and technology dating back to 1953.